-Bridge Grad, Patti, on Teaching in Indonesia and Beyond< Back to the TEFL News
+Bridge Grad, Patti, on Teaching in Indonesia and Beyond

 Canadian teacher, Patti Smith, is a BridgeTEFL grad whose holiday escapade landed her in adventure-packed teaching jobs in Indonesia and China, where she taught for two years before flying back to her home country to finish her Political Science university degree.
 In this interview, she shares her unique experiences teaching English in these countries and how she made the most out of her time abroad.

 You first taught English in China, then in Indonesia.
 What made you want to teach in those countries?

 The locations sort of chose me.
 I stumbled into my teaching job in China through word-of-mouth while I was studying Tai Chi there.
 Then I took a break from teaching there and went on holiday in Indonesia, where I decided to volunteer with a conservation organization on this little Island called, Nusa Penida, off the coast of Bali.
 They provided English classes for local schools and community groups in exchange for community help with conservation efforts.
 However, none of the staff were educators.
 I knew I wanted to spend some time there and be useful, so I started teaching and helping them develop a curriculum and manual for their staff and volunteer teachers.
 To be honest, I don’t often make plans.
 I tend to follow where I am led, and opportunity comes from that.

 Had you ever worked as a teacher before?